 In Manson’s words: “Everything sucks, some of the time.”

 In my own words, “Nothing is 100% good all the time.
 If you really want to do something, you have to take the bad along with the good.”

-- If you want to be a doctor, you must accept the gruelling 80+ workweeks and intense study courses for years.
+- If you want to be a teacher, you must accept the never ending paperwork and rigid school rules.

-- If you want to be a big corporate executive, you have to put up with office politics and the toxic environment they can create.
+- If you want to be a web designer, you have to put up with unpredictable income and always looking for new clients.

 You get the idea.
 No dream job is a dream 100% of the time.
 Everything has a cost.
 Everything involves a sacrifice.

 What are the most boring and unpleasant parts of your dream business?
 Get clear on them, so you’ll know if you’re willing to eat that shit sandwich.